NicolasHug/nicolashug.github.io/_posts/2017-06-14-matrix_facto_1.md

-About ten years ago, Netflix launched the [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize): an open contest where the goal was to design state-of-the-art algorithms for predicting ratings.
+About ten years ago, Netflix launched the [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize): an open contest where the goal was to design state-of-the-art algorithms for predicting movie ratings.
 During 3 years, research teams developed many different prediction algorithms, among which matrix factorization techniques stood out by their efficiency.

 **The goal of this series of posts is twofold**: